Classroom G

 Tap on Zoom PC to enable audio.

 The IS Helpline phone can be located on the wall to the left of the professor’s lectern.
-To use, simply pick up the phone and it will automatically connect you to one of the IS team members.
+Simply pick it up to be automatically connected to an IS team member.